BACK

 The average property tax rate in Kentucky is 0.83%, according to Rocket Mortgage.
 This places Kentucky’s average property tax rate near the middle of the pack in the U.S. However, keep in mind that property taxes vary widely depending on the specific county of Kentucky and the market value of the home.

-In the first quarter of 2024, 1 in every 2,280 homes experienced a foreclosure filing (according to recent data from ATTOM).
-Based on this data, Kentucky’s foreclosure rate is close to the middle compared to all the other U.S. states.
+In January of 2026, 1 in every 5,513 homes experienced a foreclosure filing (according to recent data from ATTOM).
+Based on this data, Kentucky's foreclosure rate is close to the middle compared to all the other U.S. states at 34th overall.

 Hottest Local Markets in Kentucky